Michigan Overtime and Labor Laws

-The minimum wage in Michigan is $7.40 per hour.
-The minimum wage is lowered to $2.65 per hour for employees who receive tips, so long as the tips plus wages is not less than $7.40 per hour.
+Minimum Wage Regulations: The minimum wage in Michigan increased to $9.25 per hour as of January 1, 2018.
+The previous rate was $8.90 per hour for 2017, $8.50 per hour for 2016 and $8.15 per hour prior to 2016.For 2018, tipped employees may be paid as low as $3.52 per hour, as long as their tips plus wages equal at least $9.25 per hour.
+The previous tipped employee minimum wage rate was $3.38 per hour for 2017.
 Employers must inform employees of the minimum wage law and keep records of their tips, dated before paychecks are cut.
 Employees must declare their tips for FICA purposes.
 The minimum wage law applies to all employers who employ two or more employees of at least sixteen years of age.
-Employers may pay its employees who are 16–19 years of age old a training wage of $4.25 per hour for the first 90 days of employment.Overtime Regulations

-- All workers exempt from the Federal wage laws, including Professional, Administrative, and Executive employees http://www.overtime-flsa.com/overtime-fairpay-rules
+- All workers exempt from the Federal wage laws, including Professional, Administrative, and Executive employees Fair Pay Rules

 - Commissioned salespeople

 - Employees under the age of 18 (although they must be paid at least the Federal minimum wage of $7.25 per hour)